gyselax/gyselalibxx/docs/standards/CODING_STANDARD.md

     - then the various operators
     - then the accessors
     - then the more complex functions
-- We comment our code with Doxygen
+- We comment our code with Doxygen.
-- We use at @@keywords in Doxygen
+- We use at @@keywords in Doxygen.
-- we use east-const: `int const` rather than `const int`
+- we use east-const: `int const` rather than `const int`.

+## GPU management

+- GPU code is the default.
+- When calling methods beginning with the prefix `parallel_` we always specify the execution space.
+- When calling mirror functions, the host execution space is never passed as an argument.

 ## Operators